opd-ai/go-randomx/AUDIT.md

 ## Executive Summary
 Total Gaps Found: 8
-- Critical: 2
+- Critical: 1 (documented, requires external test vectors)
-- Moderate: 4
+- Moderate: 0 (all resolved)
-- Minor: 2
+- Minor: 0 (all resolved)

+**Status Update**: All gaps have been either resolved or documented.
+The only remaining critical issue (#2 - Test Vectors) requires external test data from the RandomX reference implementation and cannot be fixed without access to official test vectors.
+Prominent warnings have been added to prevent production use until this gap is resolved.

 This audit identifies specific discrepancies between documented behavior in README.md and the actual implementation.
-The go-randomx project is mature and mostly feature-complete, but several subtle implementation gaps remain that could affect production deployments.
+The go-randomx project is mature and mostly feature-complete, but proper test vector validation remains essential before production use.

 ---